boogiedev/UFO-SIGHTINGS/README.md

 ---
 ## Language Processing

-Fill

 ### Tokenizing

 Fill

 ## Future Considerations

-Using NaieveBayes to test comminalities
+Using NaieveBayes to test comminalities of words used to derive if these occurences are related.

 Do the U.F.O. sightings have a similar distribution of reports from states?